Outliers and bounded rank perturbation for non-Hermitian random band matrices: Proof of main results

 To compute the Stieltjes transform we need the following computation.
 For a self-adjoint random matrix $A=A_0+\sum_{i=1}^nA_ig_i$ where $A_i\in M_N(\mathbb{C})_{sa}$ are self adjoint and $g_i$ are independent real Gaussians of mean $0$, variance $1$, then for any $M\in M_N(\mathbb{C})_{sa}$, we have

 We define the Stieltjes transform of the free model $\mathcal{Y}_{z,\text{free}}$ as follows: for any $v\in\mathbb{C}_+:=\{z=E+i\eta\in\mathbb{C}:\eta>0\}$, we define

-By \cite{haagerup2005new}, equation 1.5 and the computation \eqref{stieltjesgagagrga}, the Stieltjes transform $G_z(v)$ solves the following self consistency equation By \cite{helton2007operator}, Theorem 2.1, for any $v\in\mathbb{C}_+$ there is a unique solution $G_z(v)$ to this equation such that $G_z(v)$ has a positive imaginary part.
+By \cite{haagerup2005new}, equation 1.5 and the computation \eqref{stieltjesgagagrga}, the Stieltjes transform $G_z(v)$ solves the following self-consistency equation By \cite{helton2007operator}, Theorem 2.1, for any $v\in\mathbb{C}_+$ there is a unique solution $G_z(v)$ to this equation such that $G_z(v)$ has a positive imaginary part.
 Recall that for a square matrix $M$, its imaginary part is defined as $\operatorname{Im}M=\frac{1}{2i}(M-M^*)$.

-By symmetry we may assume (and will be proved later) that the unique solution to \eqref{matrixdysomequationsfag} with positive imaginary part is given by where $a(z,v)$, $b(z,v)$ and $c(z,v)$ are scalar functions depending on $z$ and $v$ (as we ll as $\rho$ and $D_N$, which are suppressed from notation).
+By symmetry we may assume (and will be proved later) that the unique solution to \eqref{matrixdysomequationsfag} with positive imaginary part is given by where $a(z,v)$, $b(z,v)$ and $c(z,v)$ are scalar functions depending on $z$ and $v$ (as well as $\rho$ and $D_N$, which are suppressed from notation).